Vacant Land Purchase in Chicago

 FAQs

-Most Chicago landowners receive cash offers in 48–72 hours and close in 10–21 days depending on title complexity.
+Most landowners receive cash offers in 48–72 hours and close in 10–21 days depending on title complexity.

 Will a cash buyer purchase my vacant lot if I owe back taxes?